 The Mercedes-Benz Sprinter has been awarded the Vincentric Best Fleet Value in Canada™ award out of all full-size commercial vans for three years in a row.
 With its advanced fuel efficiency, the longest routine maintenance interval, and unrivalled retained value, the Sprinter is the hardest-working van on the road.

 In 2014, Mercedes-Benz improves upon the highest-quality commercial vehicle available by introducing the All-New 2014 Sprinter.
 Not only does the All-New 2014 Sprinter boast an unmatched powertrain and striking new frontend design, it also offers a litany of advanced safety features that outdistance the competition even further.
-Features like Blindspot Assist, Lane Keeping Assist, and COLLISION PREVENTION ASSIST are the new standard for safety, once again putting the Sprinter in a class by itself.
+Features like Lane Keeping Assist19, Blind Spot Assist20, and COLLISION PREVENTION ASSIST21 are the new standard for safety, once again putting the Sprinter in a class by itself.
 The All-New 2014 Sprinter also receives Canadian Black Book's highly sought after Best Retained Value award in the full-sized van category.
 This award, which tracks vehicle values over a four-year period, is awarded to those that hold the highest percentage value of their original MSRP.

 The All-New 2014 Sprinter receives Canadian Black Book’s highly sought after Best-Retained Value award in the full-sized van category.
 This award, which tracks vehicle values over a four-year period, is awarded to those that hold the highest percentage value of their original MSRP.